rafali25/ChildGuard/README.md

 |            | SVM           |   52.0%  |   51.6%   |  51.3% | 51.5 |
 |            | CNN           |   51.0%  |   50.5%   |  50.0% | 50.2 |

-*Values sourced from Table 6 of the paper.*

 **Table 2: Age-group performance on the Full ChildGuard dataset**